How To Read Pearls of Functional Algorithm Design

 Even if you don’t understand any of them yet.

-Kim-Ee Yeoh hacks haskell for fun, profit, and greater good.
+Kim-Ee Yeoh hacks haskell for fun, profit, and greater good by doing 4 things: He reads, he writes, he learns, and he teaches.

 p.s.
 Does trying to figure out monads make you crawl up the wall?